 My favorite stops at the Boston Public Market include Red Apple Farm (cider donuts, yum!) and Mother Juice.
 Boston Public Market is also a great place to pick up edible souvenirs and gifts.

-How to travel to Boston on a budget
+Learn how to get to Boston on a Budget

 There are a number of low-cost airlines that fly to Boston, such as JetBlue, Southwest, Sun Country Airlines, and Thomas Cook Airlines.